datacarpentry/python-socialsci/episodes/02-basics.md

 ## Structured datatypes

-A structured datatype is a datatype which is made up of some combination of the base datatypes in a well defined but potentially arbitarily complex ways.
+A structured datatype is a datatype which is made up of some combination of the base datatypes in a well defined but potentially arbitrarily complex ways.

 ### The list

-A list is a set of values, of any type seperated by commas and delimited by '[' and ']'
+A list is a set of values, of any type separated by commas and delimited by '[' and ']'

 ~~~
 list1 = [6, 54, 89 ]